-The Southdale Rally Cap baseball program is for boys and girls aged 5-7.
+The Southdale U7 (formerly Rally Cap) baseball program is for boys and girls aged 5-7.

 The regular season begins the first week of May and runs until the end of June.

 - Monday and Wednesday game schedule, or a Tuesday and Thursday game schedule are available.

 - Any additional practices are at the discretion of the individual team coach(es).